-The final step is to add extra-macro and micronutrient sources such as Epsom salts, dolomite lime, azomite, bone meal, and rock phosphate.
+The final step is to add extra-macro and micronutrient sources.
+Examples of these include Epsom salts, dolomite lime, azomite, bone meal, and rock phosphate.
 These additions bring magnesium, phosphorus, nitrogen, potassium, and other nutrients to the table.

 5 – Climate considerations for Bubba Kush marijuana

-Although the ideal temperatures vary slightly depending on the strain, most marijuana plants prefer relatively warm temperatures close to 70 degrees Fahrenheit, and some strains can thrive in the high 80s.
+The ideal temperature range varies slightly depending on the strain.
+Most marijuana plants prefer relatively warm temperatures close to 70 degrees Fahrenheit.
+Some strains can even thrive in the high 80s.

 As for Bubba Kush, it grows best in a temperature range between 68 and 80 degrees.

-You can bump this up towards 82 degrees during flowering.
+You can bump this up to 82 degrees during flowering.
 When the lights are off, make sure the temperature doesn’t fall below 60 degrees.

 As for humidity, try and keep it in the 60-70% range during the vegetative stage.
-Too many new growers maintain a humidity level of over 80%, which is simply too high – excess moisture increases the chances of disease.
+Too many new growers maintain a humidity level of over 80%, which is simply too high.
+It is important to remember that excess moisture increases the chances of disease.
 Reduce the humidity weekly, and by the middle of the flowering stage, it should be close to 40%.

 6 – The importance of pH